changeworld/azure-docs.pl-pl/articles/load-balancer/load-balancer-get-started-ilb-arm-cli.md

 ---
-title: Tworzenie wewnętrznego podstawowego modułu równoważenia obciążenia — interfejs wiersza polecenia platformy Azure
+title: Create an internal Basic Load Balancer - Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: W tym artykule dowiesz się, jak utworzyć wewnętrzny moduł równoważenia obciążenia przy użyciu interfejsu wiersza polecenia platformy Azure
+description: In this article, learn how to create an internal load balancer using Azure CLI
 services: load-balancer
 documentationcenter: na
 author: asudbring